jmn8718/coros-connect/README.md

 - Get activity detail (and other data used on the Coros page for the activity).
 - Download an activity file.
 - Store and reuse access token.
+- Get profile
+- Upload activity file (*fit* and *tcx*) from other providers. (see upload notes on coros webapp).

+### TODO

+- [ ] Handle token expiration or invalid token. **NOTE** when you login using this package, it will automatically logout from the webapp (mobile app is ok).
+And when you login into the webapp, it will invalidate your token.
+So at the moment you have to handle this logic.

 ## Example